OkeraM/Clipboard_landing_page-Master/README.md

 ### Continued development

 I would like to learn a lot more about "Grids" and eventually learn to produce the same amount of code with less code.
 For example I had a issue aligning text to the left side in the footer, so what I did was just add width to grid-item-1 and grid-item-5.
-I also did this with a couple other elemements such as <p> tags.
+I also did this with a couple other elemements such as paragraph tags.
 I don't want to do this again, I'm sure there is a easier way.

 ### Useful resources